Who is DRA?

 DRA is a protection and advocacy organization.
 What does that mean?

 Every state and U.S. territory has a protection and advocacy organization, or “P&A” for short.
 Each one operates with grant funding from several federal agencies.
 Their purpose is to advocate for and protect the civil and legal rights of people with disabilities.
-To learn more, visit the National Disability Rights Network website.
+Learn more about the P&A System.

 Is DRA a state agency?

 No, DRA is not a state agency.
-DRA is a private, independent, nonpartisan organization that is separate from state government.
+DRA is a private, independent, nonpartisan 501(c)3 that is separate from state government.

 Where does DRA get its funding?